YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMECOUNT2HI
 ---------------------

-NAMECOUNT2HI, Number of varnames specified as the namecount parameter in xxxx (vvvv) exceeds the maximum (mmmm).
+NAMECOUNT2HI, Number of varnames specified as the namecount parameter in a xxxx call (vvvv) exceeds the maximum (mmmm)

 Runtime Error: This indicates that the number of variable names vvvv, specified in the SimpleAPI call identified xxxx, exceeds the maximum number of allowed variable names mmmm.